[View the 2018 Dirty Dozen List here.]

 In 2015, Hyatt Hotels Corporation followed other major hotel chains in pledging to remove all on-demand hardcore pornography offerings from its hotels.
 But some of its hotels are still offering hardcore pornography.
 Will Hyatt carry through with its pledge to remove this material from all its properties?

-For the past eight years, the U.S. Department of Justice (DOJ) refused to enforce existing federal obscenity laws (hardcore pornography) despite the fact that these laws have been upheld by the U.S. Supreme Court and previously enforced.
-This gross negligence gave a free pass to producers and distributors of pornography and enabled the culture of sexual exploitation to flourish.
+For the past ten years, the U.S. Department of Justice (DOJ) refused to enforce existing federal obscenity laws (hardcore pornography) despite the fact that these laws have been upheld by the U.S. Supreme Court and previously enforced.
+This gross negligence gave a free pass to producers and distributors of pornography and has enabled the culture of sexual exploitation to flourish.
 Will the new leadership at DOJ take robust action against the purveyors of obscenity?